Go directly to product information

 • β-pinene, pine resin, and

-A ripe berry contains significantly more linalol, geraniol and geranyl acetate - the rose components - than a green berry.
+A ripe berry contains significantly more linalool, geraniol and geranyl acetate - the rose components - than a green berry.

 Combinations

-Szechuan pepper combines excellently with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, exotic fruit, poultry, crustaceans and shells.
+Sichuan pepper combines well with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, exotic fruits, poultry, shellfish and shellfish.

 Usage

-Szechuan pepper occupies a prominent place in classic and modern Szechuan cuisine.
-It is used in almost every dish, whole or bruised, roasted and/or ground.
-In Szechuan cuisine it is very common to roast the Sichuan pepper before grinding it.
-The purpose of roasting is to 'play' with the aromas.
+Sichuan pepper occupies a prominent place in classical and modern Sichuan cuisine.
+It is used in almost every dish, whole or crushed, roasted and/or ground.
+In Sichuan cuisine it is very common to roast the Sichuan pepper before grinding it.
+The roasting is meant to 'play' with the aromas.

-The preparation temperature determines the taste palette of Sichuan pepper.
-To bring out the aromas of 1,8-cineole (mint and sweet), linalool (flower and lavender), 2-phenylethanol (honey, spices, rose and lilac), 4-methylacetophenone (bitter almond), and transcarveol (caraway) a temperature of above 70 degrees is required.
-At low temperatures (below 40 degrees), aromas such as myrcene (balsamic), limonene (lemon), and hexanal (grassy) will predominate.
-Same spice, different taste effect.
+The cooking temperature determines the flavor palette of Sichuan pepper.
+To bring out the aromas of 1,8-cineole (mint and sweet), linalool (flower and lavender), 2-phenylethanol (honey, spice, rose and lilac), 4-methylacetophenone (bitter almond), and transcarveol (caraway), a temperature of over 70 degrees is needed.
+At low temperatures (below 40 degrees), aromas such as myrcene (balsamic), limonene (citrus), and hexanal (grassy) will predominate.
+Same spice, different flavor effect.

-For those who are not familiar with Szechuan pepper, it is advisable to start with it cautiously and not to eat the pepper raw, unlike the Nepalese timur and the Vietnamese and Laotian mountain peppers, for example, which can safely be eaten raw.
+For those unfamiliar with Szechuan pepper, it is advisable to start with it with caution and not to eat the pepper raw, unlike the Nepalese timur and the Vietnamese and Laotian mountain peppers, for example, which can be eaten raw.

 Features: